GoogleChrome/lighthouse-ci/docs/getting-started.md

 ### Create a run-lhci script

 To contain all the steps necessary for Lighthouse CI, we'll create a file located at `scripts/run-lhci.sh` that should run as part of the build process.
+In Travis, this translates to...

-Make sure that this script is only run once per build or it will lead to confusing upload artifacts.
+**NOTE:** Make sure that this script is only run once per build or it will lead to confusing upload artifacts.
 For example, if you have a matrix build of several node versions, only run Lighthouse CI on one of them.
-In Travis, this translates to...

 **.travis.yml**